lukesky19/NewPlayerPerks/README.md

 * Provides the ability to apply specific perks to new players.

 ## Features
-* New players can be made invulnerable, given access to /fly and /is fly, given keep inventory, keep experience, and void teleport (VoidTeleport addon).
+* New players can be made invulnerable, given access to /fly, given access to, /is fly, given keep inventory, keep experience, and void teleport (VoidTeleport addon).

 ## Dependencies
 * LuckPerms